catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 * Some properties are not of immediate interest to the average user, yet they take equal or more space than highly relevant information (e.g. Requested Hints vs Percentage Solved)
 * The property most valuable for understanding how well a question was answered is the Percentage Solved column, but because it's far away from the Question Title the eyes need to constantly dart back and forth.

-Here is an example of how the new view could look with all questions wrapped within a collapsed presentation table:
+Here is an example of how the new view could look with all questions wrapped within a collapsed Presentation Table:

 ![](./img/detailed-results_all-collapsed.jpg)